tinkeractive/servotron/README.md

 ### App User Info
 Used to identify user for authorization.\
 Can be parsed from Header or Cookie.\
 If ParseFrom is Header, then specify Field and Type (JWT or String).
-If Type is JWT, then specify Claim to be passed to queries.\
+If Type is JWT, then specify Claim.
+If Claim is empty string, then the entire JWT payload is passed.\
 If ParseFrom is Cookie, then specify Name.
-If empty string, then all cookies are passed as json key, value pairs.
+If Name is empty string, then all cookies are passed as JSON key-value pairs.

 ### File Servers
 Static content such as HTML.